awsdocs/aws-cloud-map-developer-guide/doc_source/setting-up-cloud-map.md

 **To sign in as your new IAM user**

-1. Sign out of the AWS console\.
+1. Sign out of the AWS Management Console\.

 1. Sign in by using the following URL, where *your\_aws\_account\_id* is your AWS account number without the hyphens\.
-For example, if your AWS account number is 1234\-5678\-9012, your AWS account ID is 123456789012:
+For example, if your AWS account number is `1234-5678-9012`, your AWS account ID is `123456789012`:

    ```
    https://your_aws_account_id.signin.aws.amazon.com/console/